About this data: Facts and figures on this page are accurate as of Fall 2022, unless otherwise indicated.

-- Tagliatela College of Engineering was named one of the leading programs nationally by U.S. News & World Report.
+- The Tagliatela College of Engineering is rated among the top third in the country by U.S. News & World Report.

 - In June 2015, the University of New Haven joined the New American Colleges and Universities.